 (2) Appointed Administrators: Specific operational areas not already assigned to specific divisions may be assigned to appointed administrators.
-These positions are appointed by the General Chair with the advice and consent of the Board of Directors.
-They report directly to the General Chair and Board.
-The appointed administrators shall assume office upon appointment or the date designated by the General Chair, and shall serve until sixty (60) days after the next election of a General Chair or until a successor is appointed and assumes office.
+These include but are not limited to:

-(1) LSC Times Administrator
+(a) LSC Times Administrator

-(2) Team Hawaii Administrator
+(b) Team Hawaii Administrator

-(3) Special Events Administrator
+(c) Special Events Administrator

-[List as appropriate]
+6.3.4 Athlete At-Large Board Members

+The General Chair, in consultation with the Athlete Representatives and with advice and consent of the Board of Directors, shall appoint Athlete Members as Athlete At-Large Board Members in a sufficient number to constitute at least 20% of the voting membership of the Board of Directors.

 6.3 ELIGIBILITY - Only Individual Members of XXSI in good standing shall be eligible to hold office and must maintain their eligibility throughout their term of office.